TomWai821/StockDataPredictionProject/README.md

    **Description:**
    - This heatmap reinforces the relationships previously observed in the pair plot.
 The stock price variables — including Open, High, Low, Last, Close, and VWAP — exhibit strong positive correlations with each other, confirming they move in sync and reflect similar market behaviour
    - The trading activity metrics, such as Volume and Turnover, show a high correlation (0.91), indicating that trading volume directly drives overall transaction value.
 Additionally, Deliverable Volume presents moderate correlations with both Volume (0.43) and Turnover (0.28), supporting its connection to trading intensity
-   - In contrast, %Deliverable displays weak or negligible correlations with other volume-related variables, suggesting it captures a distinct aspect of market behavior, possibly linked to settlement preferences or stock delivery mechanisms rather than raw trading activity
+   - In contrast, %Deliverable displays weak or negligible correlations with other volume-related variables, suggesting it captures a distinct aspect of market behaviour, possibly linked to settlement preferences or stock delivery mechanisms rather than raw trading activity
 </details>

 ### 3. Preprocessing